hmdshariati/laravel-auto-release/README.md

 ],
 ```

-In current case Laravel Automate Release will watch for modifications of `webpack.mix.js` file and `resources/assets/js`, `resources/assets/sass` or `resources/assets/fonts` directories.
+In current case Laravel Auto Release will watch for modifications of `webpack.mix.js` file and `resources/assets/js`, `resources/assets/sass` or `resources/assets/fonts` directories.

 If you think that some of commands are extra for your case you can just delete them using method `delete` and command alias: